mabaltazar/Capstone_Cyclistic/README.md

 🧪 Part 2: Data Exploration with BigQuery
 - Queried and cleaned raw rider datasets using SQL in BigQuery
 - Explored key business questions around ride trends, member types, and seasonal behavior
-- Performed analysis on rider demographics, trip duration, and growth trends
+- Created two target tables: a table that capture the entire year and a table that focuses on summer trends

 📊 Part 3: Data Visualization with Tableau
 - Built an interactive Tableau dashboard highlighting insights on rider behavior, usage patterns, and seasonal trends